 Schools devise assessments in Units 1 and 2 to suit their local context.
 In Units 3 and 4 students complete four summative assessments.
-Schools develop three summative internal assessments and the common internal assessment (CIA) is developed by the QCAA.
+The results from each of the assessments are used to determine an overall subject result (A-E).

-Summative internal assessment 1 (IA1): Problem-solving and modelling task
+Summative internal assessment 1 (IA1): Problem-solving and modelling task Length: 8 pages (max 1000 words)